Cap badge: Cap badge variations

 Plastic cap badges were introduced during the Second World War, when metals became strategic materials.
 Nowadays many cap badges in the British Army are made of a material called "stay-brite" (anodised aluminium, anodising is an electro-plating process resulting in lightweight shiny badge), this is used because it is cheap, flexible and does not require as much maintenance as brass badges.

 Regimental cap badges are usually cast as one single piece but in a number of cases they may be cast in different pieces.
 For instance, the badge of the now amalgamated, The Highlanders (Seaforth, Gordons and Camerons) was cast in two separate pieces: the Queen's Crown and the thistle forming one piece, and the stag's head and scroll with regimental motto forming a second piece (see the first picture above).

-The Royal Corps of Signals also have a two-part badge.
+The Royal Corps of Signals also has a two-part badge.
 The top being a brass crown and the bottom consisting of a silver flying body of Mercury (the winged messenger of the gods – 'Jimmy') above a brass world and the motto certa cito ('swift and sure').

 A regiment or battalion may maintain variations of the same cap badge for different ranks.
 These variations are usually in the badges' material, size and stylization.
 Variations in cap badges are normally made for: